B/C/J Independent

 For the reader who wants the headline before the rest: the Emirates First Class Lounge at DXB Concourse A is the global benchmark for lounge scale, the global benchmark for direct A380 boarding integration, and a credible top-three first class lounge globally on every other dimension that matters.

 The single most important architectural fact about it is the direct upper-deck jet-bridge boarding from the lounge floor.
-The single most important hospitality fact about it is that the Champagne, the wine cellar, the cigar humidor, the restaurant, the showers, and the spa are all genuinely first-class-tier rather than slightly-airport-quality-versions-of-first-class-tier.
+The single most important hospitality fact about it is that the Moët & Chandon Champagne flight, the wine cellar, the cigar lounge, the restaurant, the showers, and the spa are all genuinely first-class-tier rather than slightly-airport-quality-versions-of-first-class-tier (though note that Emirates’ more prestigious Dom Pérignon and Veuve Clicquot pours are reserved for onboard service rather than the lounge).
 The single most important access fact about it is that Business Class is firmly excluded — there is a separate Business Class Lounge on the floor below, also enormous, also good, but the First Class Lounge is the First Class Lounge, and the segmentation is enforced.

 The contentious points are two.
 The lounge’s scale, while genuinely impressive, sometimes works against the intimacy that some travellers expect from a first class environment — at the peak European-departure bank in the small hours of the morning, the lounge holds 350 to 480 passengers simultaneously, which is more than the entire passenger capacity of some flagship lounges in their entirety.
 And while the food programme is genuinely excellent, it sits a half-step behind Air France’s La Premiere on chef-driven peaks, and behind Lufthansa’s Tim Raue programme on the same dimension.
 Those caveats noted, this is still one of the most complete pieces of first class lounge infrastructure ever built, and on the specific dimension of “what does it feel like to fly Emirates First out of Dubai,” there is no realistic alternative.